47 Useful Rock Climbing Terms Every Climber Needs to Know

-The beta you need to send your project in the bouldering gym and at your local outdoor crag
+All the beta you need to send your project and not bail at the crux, wether in the bouldering gym or at your local outdoor crag

 Learning the lingo is the first step that any prospective climber should take.
-So, to help you avoid sounding like a total kook, we’ve gone ahead and outlined 15 essential terms to know before you get in too deep.
+To help you avoid sounding like a total kook, we’ve gone ahead and outlined 45 essential climbing terms you need to know before you get in too deep.

-Bouldering is the simplest, most accessible, and thus most popluar form of climbing.
+Bouldering is the most simple, most accessible, and thus most popluar form of climbing.
 No ropes, only shoes and chalk (and hopefully some ground pads).
-It’s all about technical, difficult moves on shorter routes.
-Mostly, boulder problems will be no higher than about 15 ft.
-While rope climbing is more of a focus on endurance, this climbing style is all about power.
-Bouldering started as a way to train for roped climbing but has now evolved into a sport of its own.
+It’s all about technical, difficult moves on short routes—generally no higher than about 15 feet from the ground.
+While rope climbing is more of a focus on endurance, bouldering is all about power and finess.
+What started as a way to train for roped climbing but has now evolved into a sport of its own.

 Don’t call free-soloing free climbing.
 They’re different.
 This is one of the most common mistakes made by new climbers.
 Kind of like the old, all squares are rectangles but not all rectangles are squares colloquialism, free-soloing is free climbing, but free climbing isn’t always free-soloing.
-Free climbing simply refers to any style of climbing where you strictly use your strength and skill to ascend a route.
+Free climbing simply refers to any style of climbing where you strictly use your strength and skill to ascend a route (no tools, like ascenders or aiders).
 As long as you’re only using hand and footholds to get up a climb, you are free climbing.
 Free-soloing is just free climbing without a rope or partner, which is where the “soloing” comes in.

 Belaying is an essential part of any type of climbing that uses a rope.
 The belayer is the one responsible for catching the climber if they fall.
 They do this by running the rope through a belay device which is connected to their harness by a locking carabiner.
 When the rope is locked into a climber’s belay device, they are “on belay.”
-The climber is then safe and free to get moving.
+The climber is then as safe as they can be and free to get moving.